 Causes of Intussusception in Dogs

-There are several things that can cause intussusception in dogs but they all result from intestinal issues with inflammation.
+Several things can cause intussusception in dogs but they all culminate in intestinal inflammation.

-- Viral or bacterial infections: Some infections have been known to result in an intussusception.
+- Viral or bacterial infections: Some infections have been known to result in intussusception.

-- Tumors: Just like a foreign body that causes an obstruction, some internal tumors or masses can restrict normal intestinal function.
-An intussusception may result from a tumor in the intestines or elsewhere within the abdomen if it is affecting the intestinal tract.
+- Tumors: Just like a foreign body that causes an obstruction, some internal tumors or masses can restrict normal intestinal function and inflame the tissues.

-- Dietary changes: If digestive upset occurs due to a sudden change in diet intussusception is a possibility.
+- Dietary changes: If digestive upset occurs due to a sudden change in food, intussusception may result from intestinal inflammation.

-- Surgery: If surgery has been performed on the intestinal tract it may disrupt the normal activity of the intestines and cause intussusception.
+- Surgery: If surgery has been performed on the intestinal tract, scarring may disrupt the normal activity of the intestines and cause intussusception.

-- Trauma: Major abdominal trauma, such as being hit by a car, can cause harm to the intestines.
-Intussusception may result.
+- Trauma: Major abdominal trauma, such as being hit by a car, can damage the intestines, causing them to invert.

 Diagnosing Intussusception in Dogs

-Intussusception can be difficult for a veterinarian to diagnose, especially if it is the chronic form.
-If a known cause of intussusception has occurred and other reasons for digestive upset have been ruled out, X-rays and an abdominal ultrasound may be recommended after a physical examination has been performed.
-Sometimes a barium contrast study is done but surgery to better visualize the intestines is usually the best way to diagnose intussusception.
+Intussusception can be difficult for a veterinarian to diagnose, especially if it has become chronic.
+If common reasons for digestive upset have been ruled out, then x-rays and an abdominal ultrasound may be recommended to examine the intestines.
+Sometimes a barium contrast study can be useful, but exploratory surgery is the most reliable means of diagnosing intussusception.

 Treatment of Intussusception in Dogs

-Surgical correction by a veterinarian is almost always necessary to correct an intussusception.
-If an intussusception is not treated promptly, it can also result in further issues of the intestinal tract including restricting blood flow and causing parts of the intestines to die.
-If this occurs, the dead portions of the intestinal tract will need to be removed along with the correction of the intussusception..
+Surgical correction by a veterinarian is almost always necessary to correct intussusception.
+If not treated promptly, intussusception can restrict blood flow and cause parts of the intestines to die.
+If this occurs, the dead portions of the intestinal tract will need to be surgically removed to prevent infection.

 How to Prevent Intussusception in Dogs

-Prevention of intussusception can be difficult but promoting a healthy intestinal tract may help.
-Regular use of intestinal parasite prevention, gradual dietary changes, and ensuring your dog doesn't eat things it shouldn't eat can help decrease the chances of this occurring in your dog.
+Prevention of intussusception can be difficult, but promoting a healthy intestinal tract may help.
+Regular use of intestinal parasite prevention, gradual dietary changes, and ensuring your dog doesn't eat foreign objects can help decrease the chances of this condition occurring in your dog.